mysociety/alaveteli/docs/installing/email.md

     DEBIAN_FRONTEND=noninteractive apt-get -qq -y install postfix >/dev/null

 Now configure Postfix.
-For example, if the Unix user that is going to run your site is `www-data`, and the directory where Alaveteli is installed is `/var/www/alaveteli`, add the following line to `/etc/postfix/master.cf`:
+For example, if the Unix user that is going to run your site is `alaveteli`, and the directory where Alaveteli is installed is `/var/www/alaveteli`, add the following line to `/etc/postfix/master.cf`:

     alaveteli unix  - n n - 50 pipe
-      flags=R user=www-data argv=/var/www/alaveteli/script/mailin
+      flags=R user=alaveteli argv=/var/www/alaveteli/script/mailin

 The Unix user should have write permissions on the directory where Alaveteli is installed.